top of page

 Who loves Pilates:

 Desk workers with bad backs.
 People returning from injury.
 New mums rebuilding core strength.
 Anyone who wants results that go deeper than aesthetics — better movement, less pain, a body that functions well.
+If you work near London Bridge, we wrote a guide on fitting fitness into a busy work schedule that maps out exactly how to make lunchtime classes work.

 TLAD runs Pilates classes in Southwark multiple times per week — including early morning, lunchtime, and dedicated prenatal and postnatal sessions.